 - Work with the Colorado Medical Society (CMS) and the American Medical Association (AMA) on evolving issues in the practice of medicine

-- Leadership within CMS: One NCMS board member represents our society on the CMS board of directors
+- Leadership within CMS: An NCMS board member represents our society on the CMS board of directors

 - Participation on CMS committees and work groups that set policy on issues such as patient safety, payment reform, prescription drug abuse, provider and payer relations and practice viability

-- Resolutions written by our society that are presented to CMS regarding current issues.
-For example, inappropriate advertising and in situ uranium mining (fracking), both of which were then referred to the AMA
+- Resolutions written by our society that are presented to CMS regarding current issues

 Summary of CMS Legislation 2017